 Orange County Wrongful Death Attorney

-California Wrongful Death Claims
+Orange County Wrongful Death Claims

 Under California state law, only certain individuals may file wrongful death claims.
 Typically, the first candidates are the closest relatives, including spouses, domestic partners, or adult children.
-If no such kin are available to file a claim, then any other party who has any claim on the deceased individual’s estate may pursue a wrongful death claim.
+If no such kin is available to file a claim, then any other party who has any claim on the deceased individual’s estate may pursue a wrongful death claim.
 This may include the deceased’s parents, siblings, or other relatives.
 Finally, anyone who can prove they were financially dependent on the deceased may pursue a wrongful death claim as well.

 Just like personal injury lawsuits, plaintiffs in wrongful death claims will need to prove a defendant’s negligence in court.
 Proving negligence involves demonstrating how a defendant owed the deceased a duty to act with reasonable care, violated that duty, and subsequently caused the death.
 Similar to personal injury claims, plaintiffs in wrongful death lawsuits can pursue various types of compensation, including: